 Unlike the ISO keyboard layout, where you have to make a conscious effort to jump over the extra key, you can conveniently reach the left shift key with minimum effort.

-Keyboards with the ANSI layout are more common than the ISO keyboard layout keypads, making them more available for users to acquire easily.
+The ANSI keyboard layout’s keypads are more common than the ISO keyboard layout keypads, making them more available for users to acquire easily.

 Disadvantages of the ANSI Keyboard Layout

 The ANSI keyboard layout comes with its downsides; below are the disadvantages of using the ANSI keyboard layout.

 Backslash Key Accessibility

 If you use the backslash key often, using the ANSI keyboard layout might be a bit difficult.

 This is because the backslash key is located above the enter key, so you would have to stretch farther to reach it, unlike on the ISO keyboard layout.

 The ANSI keyboard layout has no extra key that allows you to fit another key which could be another language or an extra symbol, unlike the ISO keyboard layout with an extra key.